Three Questions strategy to navigate your rope experience and stay safe

 When your answer to the initial question is “No”, meaning you are pretty sure there is no acute danger, there is another question which you might like to ask yourself:

 Again, how to tell?
 If you are not sure (or if you are new to the idea that pain might feel good), see if there is a shift in your state… It can manifest itself as a warm wave of energy (basically, hormones washing your tension away and giving way to emotions, tears, or laughter, it can bring bubbling joyous feelings, sexual arousal, feeling foggy or high…

 “Pain can give you an “excuse” and open up a pathway for emotions that are too strong and frightening to let loose in other contexts.
 You may experience a state of catharsis in which you feel terrifically powerful…These are just some of the cathartic and empowering ways in which pain may equal pleasure…”

 The New Bottoming Book, Dossie Easton &Janet W. Hardy“

-Good pain is even more difficult to describe, because everyone experiences it differently.
-Main point is that you are able to relax into what is happening.
-Deep inside of you if feels like “Yes!” even if you might feel overwhelmed or scared at times… there is a possibility for you to relax eventually into these stimuli, soften your muscles and breathe out.
-As a result, there is a SHIFT in your state due to received impact that you were able to process without tensing up.
+Good pain is even more difficult to describe because everyone experiences it differently.
+The main point is that you are able to relax into what is happening.
+Deep inside of you, it feels like “Yes!” even if you might feel overwhelmed or scared at times… there is a possibility for you to relax eventually into these stimuli, soften your muscles and breathe out.
+As a result, there is a shift in your state due to the received impact that you were able to process without tensing up.